 Off-street parking not contained within the building is required to be placed in the rear of the building or underground to reduce the visibility and impact on safety of the pedestrian environment.
-As shown in Figure 3.7, surface parking must be placed as follows:
+As shown in Figure 3.9, surface parking must be placed as follows:

-- A. Placed in the rear 50% of the lot depth (from the front Building Line to the rear property line). - B. 5 feet from the side yard (adjacent commercial parking lots must be connected) at grade level. - C. 10 feet minimum from the rear of the lot if not adjacent to an alley. - D. 5 feet minimum from the rear of the lot if adjacent to an alley.
+- A. Placed in the rear 50% of the lot depth (from the front Building Line to the rear property line). - B. 5 feet from the side yard (adjacent commercial parking lots must be connected) at grade level. - C. 10 feet minimum from the rear of the lot if not adjacent to an alley. - D. 5 feet minimum from the rear of the lot if adjacent to an alley. - E. 5 feet from the Building Line on the side yard of a corner lot.